omartheironman/helloworld/README.md

 * Create a github action pipeline to tie all components together
   * special ServiceAccounts with limited access were created for the pipeline and all secrets stored in github action (this wouldn't be my first choice i would have opted for vault but for the sake of time I chose github action secrets)

-Notes: I have a lot to discuss on how I could have improved on this especially with my pipeline for example using vault to push and fetch secrets instead or using multi workflow setup whereby each workflow is a different file.

 # Executions